-As of March 31, 2010, our liquidity was provided by cash on hand of \$47.2 million and \$236.2 million available under our \$450.0 million revolving credit facility.
-During the three months ended March 31, 2010 and 2009, we generated \$72.1 million and \$82.1 million, respectively, in cash through operating activities, and as of March 31, 2010, we had net working capital of \$126.5 million.
+As of September 30, 2010, our liquidity was provided by cash on hand of \$34.4 million and \$149.5 million available under our \$450.0 million revolving credit facility.
+During the nine months ended September 30, 2010 and 2009, we generated \$139.2 million and \$217.4 million, respectively, in cash through operating activities, and as of September 30, 2010, we had net working capital of \$219.6 million.
 We currently expect to be able to meet our cash expenditure requirements for the next year utilizing these resources.
-None of our outstanding debt requires principal repayments, and we have no debt maturities until December 2012.
+None of our outstanding debt requires scheduled principal repayments, and we have no debt maturities until December 2012.
 We also have an option to increase the availability under our revolving credit facility by up to \$300.0 million subject to, among other things, the receipt of commitments for the increased amount.
 In addition, we may issue debt or equity securities from time to time when we determine that market conditions and the opportunity to utilize the proceeds from the issuance of such securities are favorable.

-Lehman Brothers Commercial Bank ("Lehman") which had a \$15.0 million credit commitment under our revolving credit facility, is a defaulting lender under the terms of the credit agreement.
-At March 31, 2010, Lehman had funded \$2.3 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
+Lehman Brothers Commercial Bank ("Lehman") which had a \$15.0 million credit commitment under our revolving credit facility is a defaulting lender under the terms of the credit agreement.
+At September 30, 2010, Lehman had funded \$1.7 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
 The loan balance will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid on tranches Lehman previously funded.
 It is our expectation that going forward we will not have access to additional incremental funding from Lehman, and to the extent Lehman's funding is reduced, it will not be replaced.
 We do not believe that this reduction of credit has had a material effect on our liquidity and capital resources.
 None of the other banks providing commitments under our revolving credit facility have failed to fund borrowings we have requested.
 However, no assurance can be provided that all of the banks in the lending group will continue to operate as a going concern in the future.
 If any of the banks in the lending group were to fail, it is possible that the capacity under our revolving credit facility would be reduced further.

 Our cash flow is subject to the receipt of sufficient funding of and timely payment by contracting governmental entities.
 If the appropriate governmental agency does not receive sufficient appropriations to cover its contractual obligations, it may terminate our contract or delay or reduce payment to us.
-Delays in payment from our major customers, or the termination of a number of contracts from our major customers, could have an adverse effect on our cash flow and financial condition.
+Delays in payment from our major customers or the termination of a number of contracts from our major customers could have an adverse effect on our cash flow and financial condition.
+At September 30, 2010, we had accounts receivable outstanding from the state of California totaling \$95.9 million, including past due amounts caused by delays in the passage of the state budget.
+Now that the budget has passed, we expect to resume receiving payments from the state of California during the fourth quarter of 2010.